22 Cheap Ways to Make Stuff Last Longer

 Bottom line: The less dirt in your carpet, the longer it will last.
 A good rule of thumb is to vacuum your carpet once a week.
 High-traffic areas will require more frequent vacuuming.

 “Wood putty is often a one-time use product for me.
 Before I even think about using it a second time, it’s dried out.
 The trick I found was to fill an empty paint can with water and store all my putty jars submerged so no air can get in.
-Now I can finally say that I have seen the bottom of a putty container.” — Kim Boley
+Now I can finally say that I have seen the bottom of a putty container.” —Kim Boley

 Batteries can deteriorate and die if they go a long time without being charged.
 Charge the batteries for your boat, motorcycle or riding lawn mower at least once a month in the off-season.
 Another option is to hook them up to a battery maintainer.
 A battery maintainer won’t damage your battery like a trickle charger would.
 A maintainer has smart monitoring circuitry that charges the battery only when it needs it.
 Remove the battery and store it indoors if you live in an area with severely cold winters.
-Here’s more advice on how to extend the life of your car battery.

-MYTH: Don’t store batteries on a concrete surface.
+Myth: Don’t store batteries on a concrete surface.

-FACT: According to the folks at Interstate Battery, ‘Tremendous technological improvements have been made in the seals around the battery posts and vent systems, which have virtually eliminated electrolyte seepage and migration.
+Fact: According to the folks at Interstate Battery, ‘Tremendous technological improvements have been made in the seals around the battery posts and vent systems, which have virtually eliminated electrolyte seepage and migration.
 So, it’s OK to set or store your battery on concrete.’

 Learn how to recharge a dead car battery quickly and safely.

 Wash clothes inside out.
 The exterior of the fabric takes much less abuse and everything looks newer longer.
-Don’t miss these other helpful laundry hacks.